Teaching Pysankarstvo:

 Assistants can help in two major ways:

-I start out my classes with an instructional move, to help them understand the process of pysankarstvo.
+I start out my classes with an instructional movie, to help them understand the process of pysankarstvo.
 People learn more readily from seeing something done than from hearing it explained.
-I use Slavko Nowytsky’s “Pysanka” film; if it is a long class, I will show the entire film, which explains a bit about traditions, symbolism, etc., as well as showing a pysanka being written, from start to finish, in a few minutes.
+I use Slavko Nowytsky’s “Pysanka” film; if it is a long class, I may show the entire film, which explains a bit about traditions, symbolism, etc., as well as showing a pysanka being written, from start to finish, in a few minutes.
+(Nowadays, with better technology being available, I show my own Keynote presentation plus an excerpt of the film.)
 If I am under time constraints, I will just show the pysanka writing section with the sound off, and narrate over it.

 Once the students have begun writing their pysanky, some will need additional help or instruction.
 It is good to have a person or two available to help individuals figure out how to plot their design, help them use the tools, etc.